malessandrini/boswars-user-manual/boswars-manual-en.md

 ![Mini-map](pics/map/minimap.png "Example of mini-map")

 The mini-map, in the upper right corner, gives you a glance of the full map.
 You can move rapidly through the map by clicking and dragging in the mini-map.
-Dots of different colors indicate different kind of objects, for example green is your units, blue is enemy's structures, purple is magma spots.
-By building a radar (see "Building structures") you can reveal important objects in the mini-map, even in unexplored areas.
+Dots of different colors indicate different kind of objects, for example green is your units, blue is enemy units, purple is magma spots.
+By building a radar (see ["Building structures"](#building-structures)) you can reveal important objects in the mini-map, even in unexplored areas.

 ## In-game menu

-By pressing F10 during the game, you can pause the game and access the menu with game-related actions, like saving, quitting or changing speed.
+By pressing F10 during the game you can pause the game and access the menu with game-related actions, like saving, quitting or changing speed.
 Function keys associated to submenus (F5, F9, etc.) can be pressed to access those submenus directly.
 Pay attention to the Help submenu (F1), it lists a lot of keyboard shortcuts and general hints that can give you useful advanced improvements, not always listed in this document.

 ## Units